Zero Day Exploit

 How do zero-day attacks work?

-• Identification: An attacker, often a hacker or malicious actor, discovers a vulnerability in a software application or system that the vendor is unaware of.
+• Discovery: An attacker discovers a vulnerability in a piece of software or system that the vendor is unaware of.

-• Research: The attacker researches the vulnerability to understand its nature, impact, and how it can be exploited.
-This research often involves reverse engineering the software and analyzing its code.
+• Research: The attacker researches the vulnerability to understand the extent of the issue and how it can be exploited.

 • Creation: The attacker creates an exploit, which is a piece of malicious code that leverages the vulnerability to escalate privileges, execute malicious commands, or gain unauthorized access to sensitive data.

-• Testing: The exploit is tested to ensure it can successfully bypass the target’s security defenses(e.g. antivirus software) to compromise the targeted system.
+• Testing: The exploit is tested to ensure it wont trip any of the target’s security defenses, for example antivirus software.

 • Delivery Mechanism: The attacker chooses a method to deliver the exploit to the target.
-This is often done via phishing emails, malicious websites, infected software downloads, or other social engineering tactics.
+This is often done via phishing emails, malicious websites, infected software downloads, or social engineering.

 • Infiltration: The exploit is executed on the target system, either automatically or through user interaction, such as clicking a malicious link.

-• Payload Delivery: Upon successful execution, the exploit may install additional malware, create backdoors, or execute commands to achieve the attacker’s objectives.
+• Payload Delivery: Once successfully executed, the exploit may install additional malware, create backdoors, or execute commands.

-• Outcome: The attacker gains unauthorized access, escalates privileges, steals data, or disrupts system operations.
+• Outcome: The attacker gains unauthorized access, escalates privileges, steals data, or otherwise disrupts system operations.

 Examples of zero-day attacks